 CMHA Central Alberta offers a number of programs for individuals whose lives are impacted by mental illness and emotional distress who are interested in change, growth and recovery.
 Read more below.

-The Decision Making Assistance program helps families and individuals examine substitute decision making options for vulnerable adults.
+Assistance for Personal Decision Making The Assistance for Personal Decision Making program helps families and individuals examine substitute decision making options for vulnerable adults.
 This includes personal directives, supported decision making, co-decision making, or guardianship.
-Assistance is also provided to complete required documents.
-The Decision Making Assistance program is for individuals interested in options under the Adult Guardianship and Trusteeship Act (AGTA). […]Continue readingDecision Making Assistance
+We provide assistance to complete the complex and required documents.
+Call CMHA at 403-342-2266 for an appointment with our Decision Making […]Continue readingDecision Making Assistance